syeda-noorfatima/sparkflow/README.md

 VITE_FIREBASE_MESSAGING_SENDER_ID="your_messaging_sender_id"
 VITE_FIREBASE_APP_ID="your_app_id"
 ```

 ```bash
 # 4. Run the app locally
 npm run dev
 ```

 ### Deployment
-This project is deployed on [Vercel] at: https://sparkflow-fkmqc62hx-syeda-noor-fatima.vercel.app/
+This project is deployed on Vercel at: https://sparkflow-fkmqc62hx-syeda-noor-fatima.vercel.app/

 To redeploy your own copy:
 1. Fork/clone this repo.
-2. Connect it to [Vercel].
+2. Connect it to Vercel.
 3. Add the environment variables listed above in the hosting dashboard.
 4. Deploy.